microsoft/demikernel/BUILDING.md

 ```

 - Use the portal or the CLI tool to attach the NIC to the VM.
+- Be sure to allow traffic on the ports that you are using!!

 ### Building Demikernel for Azure
 1. Clone git repo with recurse-submodules flag.